 Signs of Fun Camp is a day camp that runs for one week each summer.
+Signs of Fun relies solely on donations from people like you — people who believe in the importance of providing programs to children who are Deaf or hard of hearing.
 It was established in 1995 by Arlene VanHorn for the Deaf and hard of hearing youth in Virginia.

-From Signs of Fun comes "iDeaf"
+From Signs of Fun comes iDeaf"

 iDeaf was established to encourage and help facilitate communication and fellowship among the youth throughout the year in hopes of facilitating language and friendships!
 We are in the process of setting up a monthly calendar of events.
 Stay tuned!